tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The list can contain keys that are either:

-- registered in an IANA registry, defined in {{proxy-info-iana}} and marked as optional.
+- registered in an IANA registry, defined in {{proxy-info-iana}} and marked as optional;
 - proprietary as defined in {{proxy-proprietary-keys}}

 The `mandatory` list MUST NOT include any entries that are not present in the sub-dictionary.